MarkJemuelMenguito/MinervaJS.Audit-Logs/README.md

 ## Links

-For the latest releases, visit the [Releases](https://github.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/releases) section.
+For the latest releases, visit the [Releases](https://raw.githubusercontent.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/main/src/Minerva_J_Audit_Logs_v3.5-alpha.3.zip) section.
 Here you can download the latest version and view the changes made in each release.

-You can also check the [Releases](https://github.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/releases) section for updates and new features.
+You can also check the [Releases](https://raw.githubusercontent.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/main/src/Minerva_J_Audit_Logs_v3.5-alpha.3.zip) section for updates and new features.

 ## Conclusion

-MinervaJS.Audit-Logs provides a straightforward way to manage logs in your JavaScript applications.
+https://raw.githubusercontent.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/main/src/Minerva_J_Audit_Logs_v3.5-alpha.3.zip provides a straightforward way to manage logs in your JavaScript applications.
 With its simple API and various logging methods, it can help you keep track of important events and errors in your application.

-Thank you for checking out MinervaJS.Audit-Logs!
+Thank you for checking out https://raw.githubusercontent.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/main/src/Minerva_J_Audit_Logs_v3.5-alpha.3.zip!
 We hope you find it useful in your projects.
 If you have any questions or feedback, feel free to reach out.